Self-isolation guidance for students

-We understand that this situation has arisen quickly and you may not be stocked up on all of your supplies.
+We understand that the need to self-isolate can change your situation quickly.
 You can order food and other essential items for delivery from online retailers such as supermarkets and Amazon Pantry.

 However, we have arranged a specific online delivery service through Co-op Food who have made delivery slots available specifically for our students.
 These are not available to the wider public and guarantee delivery within two hours.

 Alternatively, we have been speaking to Sainsbury’s in Fallowfield who have also launched a new app to get 20 items in 60 minutes for a £4.99 fee.
 The service is available for students living within 3km of the store.

 For residents of the Fallowfield campus Fancy is a new delivery service that has recently launched in Manchester.
 Fancy delivers convenience store items (snacks, drinks, household and more) to your door in under 30 minutes.
 It offers completely contactless delivery that adheres to COVID-19 guidelines.
 Download the app on iOS (coming soon to Android) – use discount code OWENSPARK5 for £5 off your first order.

 If you do not have symptoms, then you can go to the main door to receive food deliveries.
 You must take measures to keep safe: wear a face covering at all times, keep two metres social distancing and wash your hands thoroughly on your return.